This post is also available in Deutsch

 As with the first GMUC, consumers had the opportunity to hear exciting insights into the current topics of the sustainable (fashion) scene as well as to get to know more than 35 international Fair Fashion and Organic Beauty Labels, to try their products and buy them right there.

-Thanks to events such as the Neonyt or the GMUC, it is very obvious that the obsolete, but partly still prevailing, prejudice of the organic muesli look has nothing in common with eco fashion these days.
+Thanks to fair fashion events for end consumers like the GMUC, it is very obvious that the obsolete, but partly still prevailing, prejudice of the organic muesli look has nothing in common with eco fashion these days.
 That’s great!
 Because with looks like the ones below, nobody really needs fast fashion for a cool style!

 By the way, you can find the brands behind the styles in the individual picture descriptions.